-Out-of-State & International Volunteers
+Out-of-State and International Volunteers at W.O.L.F.

 W.O.L.F. relies heavily on volunteer help for running day-to-day life at the Sanctuary and therefore we need volunteers 365 days a year.
 While W.O.L.F. prefers people that can dedicate long periods of time to volunteering at the Sanctuary, we do recognize that this is not reasonable for individuals who live outside of Colorado.
 For those individuals, we do have the option for participating in a short-term volunteer experience.